Ancient Romans regarded the hour before dawn and after sunset as holy hours separate from the rest of the day;

 we still connect with that feeling.
 Most people will enjoy a beautiful sunset, and those that rise early enough, a beautiful dawn.

 Painting was a frequent joy as a child and I dreamed of becoming a skyscapist.
+When I was young (pre-school, maybe through about 3rd grade) I painted huge skies with tiny mountains.
 One early photograph is of me at my little easel at about age 4.
 The painting that I had completed was a sky.
 Looking back, much of my early artwork was constructed with the emphasis on the sky.
-A little later, Paint-by-numbers was a frequent favorite gift at Christmas.
-I had landscapes and seascapes, even cityscapes but I always wondered, why no skyscapes?

 Living in Imperial County means I am daily inspired by the skies of Colorado Desert.